redis/jedis/README.md

 Jedis was conceived to be EASY to use.

-Jedis is fully compatible with redis 2.8.x and 3.x.x.
+Jedis is fully compatible with redis 2.8.x, 3.x.x and above*.

+*There are still couple of new functionalities added Redis 5 missing in Jedis like Streams.

 ## Community